Rita-Lei/Final-Project/Sound Control Lamp.md

-# Sound Control Lamp

-Turn on the LEDs and Lamps with a clap (relay and sound sensor)
+# the Blinding RGB LED Control By Music I played

+The RGB LED Strip will blind based on the music I play.

 ## Summary

-I plan to create a LEDs annd Lamps controlled by sound.
-I'll use a sound sensor and a relay module for this.
+I plan to create a RGB LED Strip, blinding with the music I play.
+I'll use a sound detection sensor (a microphone senser) to detect the music, and use coding in Arduino to turn on or turn off the LED strip.

 ## Component Parts

 - Arduino Board
-- Relay Module
+- Breadboard
-- LED Strip 5M
+- RGB LED Strip 5M
 - LED Adapter
-- 9V Battery
+- 12V Battery
-- F to F Jumper
+- Sound Dectection Sensor (Microphone Sensor)
+- Trasistor * 3
-- M to M Jumper
+- Jumper Wire
-- Breadboard
-- Battery Cable
+- Wires
+- U-Sky Double-ended Test Leads Alligator Crocodile Roach Clip 19 1/2'' Jumper Wire for Arduino MCU Experiment Test Wire Cable Harness
 ## Challenges

-How to connect these compenents together and run the code
+How to connect the RGB LED with the transtors and how to run the code in Adurino.

 ## Timeline